CIS192/website/src/pages/nlp_homework/index.md

 *Hint:* We've provided a `stringify()` helper function to help you visualize what your generated sentence looks like in regular string format.
 Feel free to use it to help appreciate your work!

-### Extra Credit: Build Your Own Corpus
+### Section 6: Build Your Own Corpus

 The corpus provided consists of presidential speeches from Barack Obama, which can be a little dry.
-For extra credit, create your own corpus of text, and be creative with it!
+In this section, create your own corpus of text, and be creative with it!
 It can be things like Wikipedia, blog posts, tweets, fan-fiction, or your friend's literary assignments!

 Include the corpus along with a sample generation in your Gradescope submission.